crackerjacques/IzotopeRX_MarkerList_to_Reaper_CSV/README.md

 # IzotopeRX_MarkerList_to_Reaper_CSV
-This script is convert Izotope RX Marker List text to Reaper CSV
+This script is convert Izotope RX Marker List text to Reaper CSV Marker List

 # Requirements